-Section 86.065-2.
+Section 86.065.
 New landscape variance.

-The director may grant a variance from the requirements of this article to allow additional watering days for the establishment of new landscape.
+The Director may grant a variance from the requirements of this article to allow additional watering days for the establishment of new landscaping.
 New landscape variances may not be issued at any time when Stage 3 or higher is in effect.
-The director shall develop and promulgate criteria for the granting of a variance under this section and any forms consistent with such criteria for customers to request a variance.
+The Director shall develop and promulgate criteria for the granting of a variance under this section and any forms consistent with such criteria for customers to request a variance.